NelisV/fs-scenery-map-project/readme.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+The easiest way to edit this data and contribute is using QGIS, an open source GIS toolkit.
+Make sure to only push valid GeoJSON.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Open the Relevant File in QGIS
+4. Make your Changes
+5. Validate your Changes
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>